-Five killed in attack on church in Russia's Dagestan: agencies
+Five killed in attack on church in Russia's Dagestan - agencies

-MOSCOW (Reuters) - A man in Russia’s southern province of Dagestan shot into a crowd of people leaving a church on Sunday, killing five and injuring at least five others, Russian news agencies reported, citing the local health ministry.
+MOSCOW (Reuters) - A man in Russia’s southern province of Dagestan shot into a crowd leaving a church on Sunday, killing five people and injuring at least five others, Russian news agencies reported, citing the local health ministry.

 The attack occurred in the village of Kizlyar in the Muslim-majority republic of Dagestan, agencies said.